 - e.
-When testing a system, which contains metal-seated valves, an additional leakage per closed valve of 0.078 gph/inch of nominal valve size is allowed. - C. Final Inspection.
-When the work is complete the contractor shall request a final inspection.

-1. Cross Connection Control and Backflow Prevention.
+When testing a system which contains metal-seated valves, an additional leakage per closed valve of 0.078 gph/inch of nominal valve size is allowed. - C. Final inspection.
+When the work is complete the contractor shall request a final inspection. - 1.
+Cross connection control and backflow prevention. - a.

-- a.
 Public or domestic water systems: Check that an approved backflow prevention assembly is properly installed and functioning correctly.
 Review the location of the assembly to check that it is not creating a hazard to pedestrians or vehicular traffic. - b.
 Water systems other than public or domestic water systems: Check that the proper backflow prevention assemblies are provided. - c.
-All assemblies that can be, will be tested by a certified technician prior to being placed into service.

-2. Sprinkler Coverage Testing.

-- a.
-All sprinklers must be adjusted to minimize overspray onto buildings and paved areas. - b.
-All sprinkler controls must be adjusted to minimize runoff of irrigated water. - c.
+All assemblies that can be, will be tested by a technician certified for backflow testing by a State recognized certifying board prior to being placed into service. - 2.
+Sprinkler coverage testing. - a.
+All sprinklers must be adjusted to minimize overspray onto buildings and paved areas.
+Minor tolerances shall be made to allow for prevailing winds. - b.
+All sprinkler controls must be adjusted to minimize runoff of irrigated water.
+Water application rates shall not exceed the absorption rate of the soil. - c.
 All sprinklers must operate at their design radius of throw.
-Nozzle sizes and types called for in the system design must have been used. - d.
-Spray patterns must overlap as designed. - e.
+Nozzle sizes and types called for in the system design must have been used.
+All nozzles within the same zone shall have matched precipitation rates unless otherwise directed in order to increase efficiency by adjusting the nozzle selection to match site conditions. - d.
+Spray patterns must overlap as designed (a.k.a. head to head coverage) or placed to achieve the highest possible distribution uniformity using the manufacturer's specifications. - e.
 Sprinklers must be connected, as designed, to the appropriate zone.

+APPENDIX F - FLORIDA BUILDING CODE - PLUMBING, 7TH EDITION (2020) F.22 Palm Beach County Amendments f.
+Sprinkler heads must operate within 20 percent of the optimum operating pressure but not more than the maximum nor less than the minimum guidelines as specified by the manufacturer.
+If the dynamic water pressure at the site's water source(s) is too low to achieve this pressure range at the sprinklers, a booster pump or alternate source shall be required.
+If the dynamic water pressure at the site's water source(s) is too high to achieve this pressure range at the sprinklers, a pressure regulating device shall be required at either the source, the zone valve, or the sprinklers, or any combination thereof.

-D. Site Restoration.
+D. Site restoration.

 1. All existing landscaping, pavement, and grade of areas affected by work must be restored to original condition or to the satisfaction of the governing authority.

-Pipeline trenches shall be properly compacted to the densities required by the plans and specifications.
+Verify that the pipeline trenches have been properly compacted to the densities required by the plans and specifications.